Spring Bulb Planting, Design & Care Guide

 - Top dress with a high potassium fertiliser every 7 to 10 days through bloom time for the best flowers.

-Layered planting works especially well in pots.
-Put big, late-flowering bulbs like tulips at the bottom, then mid-spring bloomers, and finally small early types like crocus or iris on top.
-This packs a lot of colour into a little space.
-Remember to move your pots to a sheltered location during the harshest winter weather, especially if temperatures plummet, to keep bulbs from getting frosted.
+- Remember to move your pots to a sheltered location during the harshest winter weather, especially if temperatures plummet, to keep bulbs from getting frosted.

-Troubleshooting: Common Problems & Quick Fixes
+Troubleshooting: Common Bulb Problems & Quick Fixes

 If you’re planting late, get bulbs in the ground as soon as you can.
 Don’t hold them for next season.
 Late-planted bulbs might bloom weakly their first year but can recover after.
 Give them a boost with a handful of balanced fertiliser at planting time to support root growth.